xinzhoucs/Aquila_VCF_Reformat_and_Evaluate/README.md

                lower to upper   add one reference base

 For SNP:
-lower to upper and POS add 1 (Coordinate change from 0 to 1)
+lower to upper and POS+1 (Coordinate changes from 0 to 1)
 ```
 ### Example:
 ```